hubaycsenge/Movement_detection/README.md

 # Movement_detection

-A github repository of my independent laboratory work for 2021/22's spring semester.
+A github repository of my diplonma and TDK thesis
+Date: 2022/23, autumn semester